Nedtheyak/custom-discord-docs/docs/creating-roles-and-permissions.md

     <img src="https://kaydens.ca/user-docs-discord/assets/images/server_settings.PNG" alt="Server Settings option."/>

-2. **Go into the Roles menu by clicking the option in the sidebar.**
+2. **Go into the Roles menu by clicking the option in the sidebar.
+You may now view your roles.**

 Once you've entered the Roles menu, you will see all the information concerning the current roles for the server.
 Take a moment and look through each of the permissions you can grant.